viodotcom/vio-app-assignment/INSTRUCTIONS.md

 These are the requirements the component need to abide to be deemed functional.

-- Up to eight rooms can be added
+- [ ] Up to eight rooms can be added
-- Each room has at least one adult and up to a maximum of five
+- [ ] Each room has at least one adult and up to a maximum of five
-- Each room has zero or more children up to a maximum of three
+- [ ] Each room has zero or more children up to a maximum of three
-- Each child needs to have their age supplied, so we know what kind of bed or cot to provide and what to charge for the room
+- [ ] Each child needs to have their age supplied, so we know what kind of bed or cot to provide and what to charge for the room
-- Each room has a maximum occupancy of five.
+- [ ] Each room has a maximum occupancy of five.
 This is, adults plus children per room
-- The Guest and Room selector should always yield a valid room occupancy, use button disablement to avoid invalid configurations
+- [ ] The Guest and Room selector should always yield a valid room occupancy, use button disablement to avoid invalid configurations
-- A user can either choose `Search` to commit the output, or click the `x` on top to reset the chosen room selection, revert back to the original state and emit this in the onChange handler
+- [ ] A user can either choose `Search` to commit the output, or click the `x` on top to reset the chosen room selection, revert back to the original state and emit this in the onChange handler
-- It is important that the state of the application can be deep-linked after a user clicked `Search`
+- [ ] It is important that the state of the application can be deep-linked after a user clicked `Search`

 #### Non-functional requirements

 ##### Device compatibility

 We expect the application to work on both iOS & Android with support for the latest versions.
-The application should scale and work on the following common form factors: iPhone 12+ and Android Pixel 5+.
+The application should scale and work on: iPhone 13 (Pro and Mini) and Android Pixel 5+.

 ##### Configurability